my-rice/dog-shelter/README.md

 - Entering a dog.
 (Already supplied)
 - Search and print the list of breeds in the archive.
 - Search for the dog with the lowest weight / quantity ratio.
-- Printing of the information list of all dogs in the kennel.
+- Printing of the information list of all dogs in the dog shelter.

-The application allows you to manage the kennel through the binary tree data structure, providing the user with a menu through which the aforementioned operations can be carried out.
+The application allows you to manage the dog shelter through the binary tree data structure, providing the user with a menu through which the aforementioned operations can be carried out.

 ## Given files
 Candidates are provided with the following files which must not be modified: